 - Fast turnaround.

 - The ability to translate into multiple languages at once.

 - Budget-minded solution.

 To take full advantage of the benefits of machine translation, you should choose the right system depending on the content type.
 The truth is, this option may not be suitable for all products.
-As an alternative, you can use a pre-translation to speed up the release of translations and post-editing for important content to ensure quality.
+As an alternative, you can use a pre-translation to speed up the release of translations and apply machine translation post-editing for important content to ensure quality.

 Still, those searching for higher accuracy, on-time delivery, and creativity might consider being equipped with both machine and human translation systems.
 On Crowdin, you can achieve it through pre-translation via machine.